techidaily/site-win11-tips/source/_posts/conquering-server-slips-for-smooth-ms-store-in-windows-os.md

  Reregistering Microsoft Store will reset that app to its factory defaults.
 That’s a troubleshooting method worth trying if nothing else resolves the “server stumbled” error.
 You can apply this potential fix by executing a PowerShell command that generally reregisters pre-installed Windows apps.

- Our article about[reregistering Microsoft Store apps on Windows](https://www.makeuseof.com/reregister-microsoft-store-apps-windows/) includes step-by-step instructions for executing that command.
+ Our article about [reregistering Microsoft Store apps on Windows](https://www.makeuseof.com/reregister-microsoft-store-apps-windows/) includes step-by-step instructions for executing that command.

 ![The reregister command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/reregister-command.jpg)